tdex-network/tdex-sdk/README.md

-# tdex-sdk
+# 🛠 tdex-sdk
- 🛠 SDK for building applications on top of TDEX
+JavaScript SDK for building trader-facing applications on top of TDEX

 ## ⬇️ Install